mosefatullah/Web-Development-Project-Guide/README.md

 - Organize content in a content repository.
 - Proofread and finalize content.

-Phase 3: Design and development:
+Phase 3: Design and Development:
 - Setting up a sandbox server or coding environment (eg. visual studio code).
 - Web pages designing based on layout styles and content.
 - Designing page elements such as buttons, CTAs, and testimonials.